hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 Why does the moth ball decrease at a constant rate?
 What causes the triangle to get bigger?
 Why is the conical angle of the sand pile precisely $71.57^\circ$?
-It's as if we've entered a Dalí-esque scrubland of random, melting objects, labelled by meaningless numbers.
+We've entered a surrealist landscape of melting objects, labelled by irrelevant numbers.

 Maths comes from the real world, and we should connect students to its living, breathing sources of inspiration and